Our MD has 30 years process serving experience throughout the UK

 The personal service or delivery of claim forms, statutory demands, bankruptcy petitions, divorce papers and the like are often carried out by the 2,000 or so Process Servers in the UK on a daily basis.

-Our Private Investigator Training School offers a process server E-learn course.
+Our Private Investigator Training School offers a process server E-learn course and training days for process servers.

 We run regular classroom based training in Process Serving and assist the Association of British Investigators train novice process servers to an acceptable level.